310mc/https-310mc.github.io-tl/source/_posts/tropical/minitalk/tetora_1.md

             Ahaha… Yeah, you're right, I gotta be careful not to go too far.
             {% endbubble %}
             {% bubble Tetora smile %}
-            I must've made you worried a lot, haven't I?
+            I must've made ya worry a lot, haven't I?
 But I assure you that you don't have to worry as much anymore!
 			{% endbubble %}
         </div>
     </div>